In 1834, many people looked upon steam railroads as impracticable and an innovation unworthy of adoption by any civilized community.

 But, the public was not yet ready to accept the scheme as feasible and laughed at the idea of a railroad across the continent.
 Many people looked upon steam railroads as impracticable and an innovation unworthy of adoption by any civilized community.
 In 1828, only nine years before Carver wrote the article mentioned, the school board of Lancaster, Ohio, replied as follows to some young men who asked for the use of the schoolhouse in which they desired to debate the railroad problem:

-“You are welcome to the use of the schoolhouse to debate all proper questions, but such things as railroads and telegraphs are impossibilities and rank infidelity.
+“You are welcome to use the schoolhouse to debate all proper questions, but such things as railroads and telegraphs are impossibilities and rank infidelity.
 There is nothing in the Word of God about them.
-If God had designed that His intelligent creatures should travel at the frightful speed of 15 miles an hour by steam, He would clearly have foretold it through His holy prophets.
+If God had designed that His intelligent creatures should travel at the frightful speed of 15 miles an hour by steam, He would have foretold it through His holy prophets.
 It is a device of Satan to lead immortal souls down to hell.”

 Notwithstanding the attitude of opposition, Dr. Carver went to Washington to try to interest Congress in the subject of a transcontinental railway.
 There, he met Asa Whitney, a New York merchant with a large trade with China and desirous of finding a shorter route to the Orient.
 But Congress was not yet ready to act on a proposition of such magnitude.
-Again in 1845, Whitney presented a memorial to Congress asking for a donation of a tract of land 60 miles wide from the west shore of Lake Michigan to the Pacific Ocean, through the corner of which he and his associates would build a railroad and remunerate themselves through the sale of the lands on either side.
+Again, in 1845, Whitney presented a memorial to Congress asking for a donation of a tract of land 60 miles wide from the west shore of Lake Michigan to the Pacific Ocean, through the corner of which he and his associates would build a railroad and remunerate themselves through the sale of the lands on either side.
 Whitney was regarded as a speculator, but he continued his efforts to awaken the people to the importance of his project and even influenced the legislatures of 20 states to endorse his plans.
 From 1853 to 1861, exploring surveys were made under the direction of General Grenville M. Dodge.

 As late as 1857, there was but one line of railroad west of the Mississippi River, extending from St. Louis to Jefferson City, Missouri, a distance of 125 miles.
 In the meantime, however, the territorial authorities of Kansas had not been idle in their efforts to secure the building of railroad lines in the territory.
 The first legislature of 1855 granted charters to five railroad companies: The Kansas Central; Southern Kansas; the Leavenworth, Pawnee & Western; the Leavenworth & Lecompton; and the Kansas Valley Railroad.